-- VU will provide agreed symbols that acknowledge and represent Aboriginal and Torres Strait Islander Peoples on each campus and formulate and implement a Reconciliation Action Plan that is congruous with this Policy.
+- VU will provide agreed symbols that acknowledge and represent Aboriginal Peoples on each campus and formulate and implement a Reconciliation Action Plan that is congruous with this Policy.

 - In conjunction with the Moondani Balluk Indigenous Academic Unit, VU will continue to maintain Indigenous pedagogy, knowledge production and transmission via the implementation of the University's Indigenous Participation Strategy, the Indigenous Education Statement and the Wurreker Plan.

-- The University, via Moondani Balluk, will continue to provide pastoral care and support services to Aboriginal and Torres Strait islander students across the pre-tertiary and tertiary sectors.
+- The University, via Moondani Balluk, will continue to provide pastoral care and support services to Aboriginal students across the pre-tertiary and tertiary sectors.